CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

 #### Create Azure DevOps Personal Access Token

-1. Login to `https://dev.azure.com/youraccount` or create a new account on `https://dev.azure.com`
+1. Login to `https://dev.azure.com/youraccount` using the lab credentials.
 1. Create a Personal Access Token as [described here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page)
 1. Keep this Personal Access token somewhere safe for later use. **DO NOT COMMIT THIS TO YOUR REPO!**